-F11DKF applies the iterated Jacobi method to a system of linear equations and can be used as a preconditioner.
+F11DKF applies the iterated Jacobi method to a symmetric or nonsymmetric system of linear equations and can be used as a preconditioner.
 However, the domain of validity of the Jacobi method is rather restricted; you should read the routine document for F11DKF before using it.

 F11XAF computes matrix-vector products for real nonsymmetric matrices stored in ordered CS format.
 An additional utility routine F11ZAF orders the nonzero elements of a real sparse nonsymmetric matrix stored in general CS format.
+The same routine can be used to convert a matrix from CS format to CCS format.